 Region Ommelanden was, and is, namely bordered by the Hondsrug Ridge.
 The Hondsrug Ridge is an elevated sand ridge formed during the Saale glaciation.
 With 20 meters above mean sea level, it's relatively high and wasn't affected during the climate change in the way that it turned into a malaria-infected area too.
 No surprise that on this elevated area habitation continued throughout the Migration period, as archaeological research at the village of Midlaren-De Bloemert in the province of Drenthe has shown.
 Besides this more inland socio-economic network, the salt-marsh area of region Ommelanden was culturally more connected with the east, with the region of Ostfriesland.
 This eastern network helped the settlements on the marshlands of province Groningen to survive better as well.

 At this place it's instructive to mention that the Frisians and the Chauci were akin tribes, and there existed strong relationships, already before the Migration period, in the coastal area from Friesland, Ommelanden, Ostfriesland, and the northern part of the province of Drenthe.
 Not only did they share the terp culture and similarities in pottery, but they were also brothers in arms when it came to the professionalization of the raiding business.
-Read our post It all began with piracy.
+Read our blog post Our civilization - It all began with piracy.
 Furthermore, this network along the southern Wadden Sea coast also maintained relations with the wider North Sea area, all the way to the coast of Flanders, for example.
 These close relations also indicate that the 'Anglo-Saxon style' culture of the peoples of both the salt-marsh area of the region of Ommelanden and of the Hondsrug Ridge that would develop in the fifth century wasn't solely determined by (mass) migration but also through long-standing social and cultural exchange.

 However, although closely related, during the Roman period the people living in provinces Noord Holland and Friesland were as a group strongly related (i.e., the Frisians), and the people living in the region of Ommelanden, the northern province of Drenthe, and the region of Ostfriesland were as a group strongly related (i.e. Chauci).
 To put it simply, albeit the Frisians and the Chauci were closely related, they were distinguishable from each other (Nieuwhof 2021).